 Affiliate Disclosure: This page contains affiliate links, which earn us commission from Amazon at no cost to you.

-If you’re a visual person, our comparison table above is meant to have nearly all of the information you need for LIFX vs Hue, although I will add some extra detail.
+If you’re a visual person, our comparison table above is meant to have nearly all of the information you need for LIFX vs Hue, although I will add some extra detail below.

 Just how much brighter is LIFX?